 You may not be able to fully protect your computer, but you can protect yourself from data loss by backing it up.
 This way, you still have access to your data, even when your computer is on lock down.

 As an extra layer of protection, businesses should consider multiple backups using a cloud backup service.
 Offsite backups should be included as some ransomware will encrypt most local files, files shared on the network and local backups, as well as disable services that use shadow copies, Sjouwerman said.
 If you don’t know where to start, check out or suggestions for cloud storage and cloud backup solutions.

-Moreover, one of the most effective ways businesses can protect themselves against ransomware is to put employees through an effective security-awareness training program.
+One of the most effective ways businesses can protect themselves against ransomware is to put employees through an effective security awareness training program.

 In many cases, businesses get hit by cyberattacks because a single employee clicked on a malicious link, opened an infected email, fell for a phishing scam or otherwise inadvertently opened the doors for a cybercriminal.